arational/backupiso/README.md

 # backupiso
-Custom archiso setup with a backup script
+A custom archiso setup with a backup script containing the main logic of this backup solution.

+The key features of this backup solution is:
+- Backup and restoring of an entire block device containing a ext4 filesystem.
+- Storage of the backup on a samba share in the local network.
+- Light and fast compression of the stored backup.
+- Simple encryption of the stored backup with `scrypt`.
+- Checksum validation of the stored backup data.

 ## Requirements
 To create a custom "Archlinux Live-ISO" a running Archlinux environment is required.
-Additionally the package `archiso` is required to provide the build environment of the livecd.
+Additionally you need to install the package `archiso` to provide the build environment for the livecd.

 ## Setup
 First you need a archiso releng profile: